shu251/V4_tagsequencing_18Sdiversity_q1/README.md

 ```

 ## Step 4 - Primer removal
-Cutadapt runs in two steps.
 Commands below are specific for using the [V4 Stoeck et al. 2010 primers](https://onlinelibrary.wiley.com/doi/pdf/10.1111/j.1365-294X.2009.04480.x).
-* First, check/remove forward primer, write an output temporay fasta file and a .txt file to report how many primers to removed.
-This .txt file also reports error rate.
-By default, cutadapt allows up to 10% mismatch.
-You can change with by using -e in the line (50% would be '-e 0.5').
-* Second, use the tmp file to check for reverse primers.
+Searches for 5' primer, trims it and then searches for 3' primer.
+If a sequences does not have either primer, it is removed.
+Generates a report file that summarizes rate of primer mismatches and number of reads removed.
 ```
-# Screen and remove forward
-cutadapt -g CCAGCASCYGCGGTAATTCC Test01_merged_QC.fasta > tmpFOR.fasta 2> excess_Test01/primerreportFOR.txt

-# Screen and remove reverse
-cutadapt -a TYRATCAAGAACGAAAGT tmpFOR.fasta > Test01_merged_QC_trim.fasta 2> excess_Test01/primerreportREV.txt
+cutadapt -a CCAGCASCYGCGGTAATTCC...ACTTTCGTTCTTGATYRA --discard-untrimmed Test01_merged_QC.fasta > Test01_merged_QC_trim.fasta 2> report.txt
-rm tmpFOR.fasta # remove tmp file
 ```

 ## Step 5 - Sequence length QC